mvp5464/interviewPrep/nextjs.md

 NextResponse.redirect         - Redirect an incoming request based on a condition(Middleware)

 i. redirect
 # The redirect function allows you to redirect the user to another URL.
 You can call redirect in Server Components, Route Handlers, and Server Actions.
+[DIFFERENCES BETWEEN THEM ????]

 # redirect internally throws an error so it should be called outside of try/catch blocks.
 # redirect can be called in Client Components during the rendering process but not in event handlers.
 You can use the useRouter hook instead.